In the 1970s, working class English hard men settled their disputes in the boxing ring with gloves or on the cobblestones with their bare fists.

 As for the street fighting bit, was he King of the Cobbles or King of the Cobblers?
 Though boasting that he could beat anybody in a fight, McLean had been KO'd by the likes of George 'Pappy' Langley, and lost face when he ducked a straightener from Bartley Gorman, "the King of the Gypsies" and a pro encounter with Dave "Bomber" Pearce, the British heavyweight champ.

 In the 1990s he found fame as an actor and stole the show in Lock, Stock and Two Smoking Barrels before succumbing to lung cancer and dying in 1998.
 Shaw fought periodically until bowing out of the unlicensed game aged 45 in 1981.
-His record was nine wins, eight knockouts and two losses via Lenny McLean.
-He died in 2012, but, like his arch-rival, he is much reminisced about.
+His record was 9 wins, 8 knockouts and 2 losses via Lenny McLean.
+He died in 2012, but, like his archrival, he is a much-missed character.